CRC1415/nomad-docs/docs/tutorial/explore.md

-# Exploring Data in NOMAD
+# Explore data in NOMAD

 In this tutorial, we will learn how to efficiently search and filter entries in NOMAD to find data that matches your criteria.